Woman pointing to a sign that reads "B2 French," symbolizing the B2 level in French proficiency.

 Is B2 French Fluent?

 Achieving B2 level in French, based on the Common European Framework of Reference for Languages (CEFR), is a significant milestone, but does it mean you’re fluent?
 The answer is nuanced.
-While B2 French marks a high level of proficiency, there are distinctions between achieving B2 certification and being truly “fluent” in the language, particularly in spoken French.
+While B2 French marks a high level of proficiency, there are distinctions between achieving B2 certification and being fully “fluent” in the language, particularly in spoken French.
 Let’s dive into what B2 French actually entails and whether it can be equated to fluency.

 What Does B2 Level in French Mean?